-- (1) A member of a flight crew shall not perform any function specified in the privileges applicable to the member's license if that member is under the influence of any psychoactive substance which may render the member unable to perform such functions in a safe and proper manner - (2) Safety-sensitive personnel shall not undertake any function while under the influence of any psychoactive substance, by reason of which human performance is impaired. - (3) A person shall not engage in any kind of problematic use of psychoactive substances.
+Use of 6.
+(1) A member of a flight crew shall not perform any function specified Psychoactive in the privileges applicable to the member's license if that member is Substances under the influence of any psychoactive substance which may render the member unable to perform such functions in a safe and proper manner (2) Safety-sensitive personnel shall not undertake any function while under the influence of any psychoactive substance, by reason of which human performance is impaired.
+(3) A person shall not engage in any kind of problematic use of substances.
+Specific Approval 7.
+(1) The pilot-in-command shall not conduct operations for which a specific approval is required unless such approval has been issued by the Authority.
+(2) Specific approvals shall follow the layout and contain at least the information listed in Third Schedule